panda3d/panda3d-docs/programming/scene-graph/searching-scene-graph.rst

 The two methods :meth:`~.NodePath.find` and :meth:`~.NodePath.find_all_matches`
 will return a :class:`~.NodePath` and a :class:`~.NodePathCollection` respectively.
 These methods require a path string as an argument.
-Searches can based on name or type.
+Searches can be based on name or type.
 In its simplest form this path consists of a series of node names separated by slashes, like a directory pathname.
 When creating the string each component may optionally consist of one of the following special names, instead of a node name.